-We have 2 teaching staff members who are Reading Recovery trained teachers.
-All staff have received a range of training in the last year which related to Mental Health and Wellbeing.
+We have 1 teaching staff member who is Reading Recovery trained.
+All staff have received a range of training which relates to Mental Health and Wellbeing.

-We have a team of four teaching assistants, including 1 higher level teaching assistants (HLTAs) and 1 qualified teacher who are all trained to deliver SEND provision.
-This training includes Expanded Rehearsal Technique, Talking Maths, Every Child a Reader, ELKLAN, Dyslexia techniques and Fischer Family Trust, to name a few.
+We have a team of five teaching assistants, including 1 higher level teaching assistants (HLTAs) and 2 who hold teaching qualifications.
+Across this group, their training includes Expanded Rehearsal Technique, Talking Maths, Every Child a Reader, ELKLAN, Dyslexia techniques and Fischer Family Trust, to name a few.